-Ford's continuing success with its F-150 can be traced, in part, to its experience designing and building trucks that drivers want.
+Ford's continuing success with the F-150 can be traced, in part, to its experience designing and building trucks that drivers want.
 The F-150 wasn't Ford's first pickup.
-That honor falls to Ford's 1925 Model T and the more than 33,000 Model T “runabouts” it built with a pickup truck body and sold for $281.
+That honor belongs to Ford's 1925 Model T, and the 33,000 plus Model T “runabouts" built with a pickup truck body and sold for $281.

 Editor's note: You can lighten your load by shopping Advance Auto Parts for your Ford F-150 needs.
 Choose parts, accessories and more - all at a superior value.
 Get your order fast—buy online, pick up in-store, in 30 minutes.